-(1) a member of the medical staff of Adventist Health, Rideout, Loma Linda University Medical Center-Murrieta, Loma Linda University Medical Center (Loma Linda, CA), or Adventist Health Mendocino Coast; and

-(2) a member of either Tier 1 of the Incentive Health IPA network or the CFMC PPO Network (i.e., Incentive Health IPA Tier 2).
+- (1) a member of the medical staff of Adventist Health, Rideout, Loma Linda University Medical Center-Murrieta, Loma Linda University Medical Center (Loma Linda, CA), Adventist Health Mendocino Coast, or Adventist Health Columbia Gorge; and - (2) a member of either Tier 1 of the Incentive Health IPA network or the CFMC PPO Network (i.e., Incentive Health IPA Tier 2).

-\\\ Total 2023 out-of-pocket maximum for all covered benefits will, in no case, exceed \$9,100 for self-only coverage and \$18.200 for other than self-only coverage.
-Out-of-pocket maximums apply on a per-enrollee basis, as explained in the Deductibles and Annual Out-of-Pocket Maximum section above.
+\\\ As required by law, total 2024 out-of-pocket maximum for all covered benefits will, in no case, exceed \$9,450 for self-only coverage and \$18,900 for other than self-only coverage.
+Out-of-pocket maximums apply on a perenrollee basis, as explained in the Deductibles and Annual Out-of-Pocket Maximum section above.